opctl/opctl/index.md

 ### MUST/MAY
 as defined by [RFC 2119](https://tools.ietf.org/html/rfc2119)

-# Ops
+# Op
-Ops are processes or tasks.
+An op is a process or task.
 Ops can be composed, i.e. ops can consist of other constituent ops.

 ## Op Bundle
 Ops [MUST](#mustmay) be stored as op bundles (see [FILE_BUNDLE](#file_bundle)).